 NCAT is another prestigious and storied HBCU.
 It was the first HBCU in North Carolina, as it was established in 1891.
 NCAT is classified as a high research university, which is an important indicator of a university’s educational quality.
 NCAT has a partnership with the NC Registry for Brain Health, which allows nursing students to learn more about Alzheimer’s.

 PVAMU is known as one of the leading STEM HBCU colleges in the United States.
-It is one of the leading producers of STEM graduates (including nurses) in the large and prestigious Texas A&M University system.
-While PVAMU is a HBCU, it is open to STEM students from all demographics.
-PVAMU is home to the Undergraduate Medical Academy, which prepares students to go into post-graduate medical education.
+It is one of the leading producers of STEM graduates (including nurses) in the large and prestigious Texas A&M University System.
+While PVAMU is an HBCU, it is open to STEM students from all demographics.
+PVAMU is home to the Undergraduate Medical Academy, which prepares students to go into postgraduate medical education.